ltngu224/ltngu224/README.md

-- 👋 Hi, I’m Liem N
+- 👋 Hi, I’m Liem N.
+  - I'm an undergrad at UW-Seattle
 - 👀 I’m interested in
-  - Scientific Computing
+  - Learning more about scientific computing
 - 🌱 I’m currently learning
   - Matlab
   - Python